Respiratory Therapist

 Learning Outcomes

-As the field of Respiratory Therapy continues to grow and expand it is important for students to also expand and continue to learn during their educational pursuits and as a professional.
+As the Respiratory Therapy field continues to grow and expand, it is important for students to also expand and continue to learn during their educational pursuits and as a professional.
 The knowledge that is gained in the program is a wonderful foundation to continue to grow on.
 Throughout the educational experience, students will gain the scientific knowledge needed to provide respiratory therapy to patients in need.
-Along with the knowledge gained the students will also gain the skills needed for applying that knowledge.
-Students of the Respiratory Therapist Program are encouraged to become independent and lifelong learners.
+Along with the knowledge gained, the students will also gain the skills needed for applying that knowledge.
+Students of the Respiratory Therapist program are encouraged to become independent and lifelong learners.
 Students must have the desire to graduate and continue to grow professionally.
-The overall task of the Respiratory Therapist Program is to provide our students with the theoretical background and the clinical experience necessary to become successful Respiratory Therapists.
+The overall task of the Respiratory Therapist program is to provide our students with the theoretical background and the clinical experience necessary to become successful respiratory therapists.

 Program Goal